BVLC/caffe/docs/install_apt2.md

 Guide for Ubuntu 14.04 with a 64 bit processor.

-Tested on a Dell XPS laptop with a Nvidia GT 525m.
+Tested on a Dell XPS laptop with a NVIDIA GeForce GT 525m and a Desktop PC with a NVIDIA GeForce GTX 580.

 This guide is intended to be a (sort of) comprehensive step by step tutorial, including the installation of external dependencies.